 Verifying Your Proxy Is Correctly Geo-Located

-Start with multiple IP checking services rather than relying on a single source.
+Start with multiple IP checking services rather than one source.
 Check your proxy IP against at least three independent services: MaxMind's GeoIP demo, IP2Location, and ipinfo.io.
 If all three agree on the country and city, your proxy is correctly geo-located.
-If they disagree, the proxy IP may be in a transitional state where databases have not yet updated to reflect a recent reassignment.
+If they disagree, the proxy IP may be in a transitional state where databases haven't yet updated to reflect a recent reassignment.

 Beyond basic IP checks, verify that the target website actually sees you in the correct location.
 Some sites use their own proprietary geolocation beyond standard databases.
-Access the geo-restricted content and confirm it loads correctly — seeing the site is not enough; you need to verify that location-specific content, pricing, or features appear as expected.
+Access the geo-restricted content and confirm it loads correctly.
+Seeing the site isn't enough.
+You need to verify that location-specific content, pricing, or features appear as expected.

 City-Level Targeting for Hyper-Local Access